 Tips for using Jamulus

-Once you have your equipment working and you are connected to the Jazz Night School Jamulus "rehearsal room", you will hear everyone present in the “room” in your headphones.
+Once you have your equipment working and you are connected to the Jazz Night School Jamulus "rehearsal room" (server name to be provided in your registration confirmation), you will hear everyone present in the “room” in your headphones.
 When playing music with others in Jamulus, the three main things to pay attention to are:

 - The volume of your instrument, should be loud enough to send good volume to others.
 This is set with the level controls on your USB audio interface "Input Box".